rio/enabling-experimentation-talk/README.md

     kubectl get pods,svc,ingress -A
     ```

     It should show you something similar to this.
-Notice that the workloads deployed is very minimal.
+Notice that there are not many workloads deployed.
     Just the coredns pod, our podinfo deployment and the code-server pod in which you're running these commands.

     ```bash